tyler-dane/random/git/git-clean-repo.md

 - Make sure sensitive data is replaced with `***REMOVED***` for previous commits
   - If not, refresh page to make sure you're not seeing the old, cached version

-If changes worked:

-rename your old repo
+If changes worked, rename your old repo

 ```bash
 mv my-project/ my-project-old